bpucker/MYB_annotator/README.md

 ## Installation ##

 There is no installation of this tool required.
-Downloading and executing the script is sufficient.
+Downloading and executing the script on a Linux system is sufficient.
+There is currently no support for other operating systems.
 Most required modules should be included in the initial Python installation.
 Requirements are (Linux installation instructions):

 [Python3](https://www.python.org/) (sudo apt-get install python3.8)